KiraleTech/KiBRA/README.rst

 last changes:
 ::

+ cd /root/py36env
+ source bin/activate
- cd /root/py36env/KiTools
+ cd KiTools
  git pull origin master
  python setup.py install
  cd /root/py36env/KiBRA
  git pull origin master
  python setup.py install
- cd /root/py36env
- source bin/activate

 At this point, plug in a KTWM102 USB Dongle to a USB port from the host machine and capture it for the virtual machine: right click on the bottom USB icon and